 The algorithm will then create a final list of companies by scanning the web for articles – putting the date into a designated NLP module, which establishes semantic relationships between different companies.

-How versatile is NLP?
+How versatile is NLP for business?
 Examples and Use Cases

 Social media monitoring